 Opportunity Internship Program: Work Experience Opens Doors

-The Opportunity Internship Program is helping students gain work experience, forging connections between what they're studying at school and the work world.
-Created in 2009, the program is currently operating in five regions of the state.
+The Opportunity Internship Program helped students gain work experience, forging connections between what they're studying at school and the work world.
+Created in 2009, the program previously operated in five regions of the state.
 Five-minute video explains the program.

 Key Program Features

 - Targets high-demand occupations paying at least $30,000 annually.

 - Connected to guidance and counseling and CTE Programs of Study.